 I often receive emails querying the suitability of a particular camera body or lens for landscape photography.
 To be honest my landscape set up is pretty simple and hasn’t changed very much over the last few years.

-I was going to name this article ‘8 Essential items for Landscape Photography’ but considered the days I go out just with the X100s in its leather case.
-Therefore the following list are the things I normally take with me and my advice is to keep your gear simple and as light as possible.
-Heading out for a ten kilometre trek over rough ground means is challenging enough so I tend to keep things as minimal as I can.
+I was going to name this article ‘8 Essential items for Landscape Photography’ but considered the days I go out just with the X100.
+Therefore the following list is the things I normally take with me and my advice is to keep your gear simple and as light as possible.
+Heading out for a ten kilometre trek over rough ground is challenging enough so I tend to keep things minimal.